topalovic/byk/README.md

 ## Raison d'être

-This kind of speed-up might prove worthwhile for massive transliteration projects (e.g. sites supporting dual script l10n).
+This kind of speed-up might be worthwhile for massive localization projects, e.g. sites supporting dual script content.
 Remember, `Benchmark` is your friend.

-I found it to be a straightforward little problem, fit for this kind of tight optimization&hellip; which also gave me an excuse to play with Ruby extensions, so there :smile_cat:
+I found transliteration to be a straightforward little problem that lends itself well to optimization.
+It also gave me an excuse to play with Ruby extensions, so there :smile_cat:

 ## Compatibility

-Byk is supported under MRI Ruby 1.9.2, 1.9.3, 2.0, 2.1 and 2.2.
-Earlier versions of MRI are untested (yet).
+Byk is supported under MRI Ruby >= 1.9.2.
+I don't plan to support 1.8.7 or older due to substantial C API changes between 1.8 and 1.9.
+It doesn't build under Rubinius currently, but I intend to support it in future releases.

 ## License